 How much is my case worth?

 It is difficult to predict how much a brain injury case is worth before a thorough evaluation by our attorneys.
 If the injury can be shown to be someone else’s fault, either through negligent or intentionally reckless action or inaction, you are entitled to compensation for all your losses, including medical bills, lost wages, caretaking costs, loss of companionship, and pain and suffering.
 As our case results show, we have a history of obtaining large verdicts and settlements for victims of brain injuries and other catastrophic injuries.

-How the Orlando Brain Injury Attorneys at David & Philpot, PL can help
+How the Longwood Brain Injury Attorneys at David & Philpot, PL can help

-Since 1988, Timothy H. David has represented residents of the Orlando, Florida area in brain injury cases.
+Since 1988, Timothy H. David has been the brain injury attorney Longwood, FL residents have trusted with their brain injury cases.
 Our attorneys understand exactly how important your case is and will do everything possible to ensure that you obtain compensation to cover your losses and expenses.
 Contact our personal injury firm to begin preparing your lawsuit.